LuckyJimJD/Recipes/_mains/Esther Kessler’s Stuffed Veal.md

     loosely

 6. Season meat with salt, pepper and paprika.
 Rub with vegetable oil.
 Place in roasting pan, on top of onions, fat side up.
-Add ½ cup water.
+Add½ cup water.
 Cover and cook for 3 hours, or until meat is fork tender.
 Let cool 15 minutes before slicing.